-Dating from the 1870s this was specially designed to transport visitors back and forth from Saltburn town to the pier and beach.
-Although the town’s most obvious features are of Victorian origin, its history goes back to a time long before the little fishing village and Victorian town.
+Saltburn’s history goes back to a time long before the little fishing village and Victorian town.
 In the thirteenth century we know it was inhabited by a hermit and in even earlier Roman times it was the site of a fortified Roman signalling station.

 The earthworks of this fort are situated on Huntcliff, the vertical sea cliff 365 ft above sea level, to the east of Saltburn.
 Huntcliff was the site of one of a number of Roman signalling stations along the Yorkshire coast which were built as watchtowers against the threat of barbarian attacks from what are now Denmark, Germany and Scotland.

 The Anglo-Saxons who would later settle Cleveland and give Saltburn its name may have been responsible for the murderous raid.
 The name ‘Sealt-Burna’ is Anglo-Saxon and means ‘salty stream’, perhaps from its salty water or because of the salt-like alum found in the neighbourhood.

-When the Vikings came three centuries they changed the name of the stream from burn to beck but the village of Saltburn retained its retained its name, but the stream became the Skelton Beck.
+When the Vikings came three centuries later they may have changed the name of the stream from ‘burn’ to ‘beck’ but the village of Saltburn retained its retained its name, the stream came to be known as the Skelton Beck.

 Cleveland is an ancient district of Yorkshire with a name that historically called ‘Cliffland’ and seemingly a reference to the coastal cliffs of the area.
 In fact it could mean ‘hilly district’, the word cliff in its old sense referring to rolling hills rather than steep-faced cliffs.
 The word ‘cleve’ in Cleveland may also be related to the modern word cleavage.
 Cleveland is often thought to be a modern invention, but although the County of Cleveland, abolished in April 1996 was not created until 1974, the real Cleveland is much older.